Real French Conversation about Christmas Gifts (FR/EN Subs)

 It's a bit sad.
 In fact, I think I told it.
 I was at home, I was little, little Mathieu.
 I used to love phoning the number, Santa Claus.
 I used to phone Santa.
 Of course, it wasn't Santa Claus, but it was a company that managed it and made a lot of money from it.

 There used to be ads on TV saying "call this number and tell us what gift you want".
-Now there's a bit less of that, I think.
+Now it's a little less common, I think.

-And then, one day, my sister said to me: "Actually, that's not true, you don't phone Santa Claus."
+Then, one day, my sister said to me: "Actually, that's not true, you don't phone Santa Claus.
 But I was like, "No, it's not possible, I can't believe it, I can hear him.
 So it's him."
 Because his voice was like "Oh oh oh".
 And in fact, she said to me: "Try it, go ahead, call.

 And when Santa asks you what you want for a present, you say nothing."
-And so obviously, I call, I say nothing and Santa says to me: "Here, thank you, I've registered your list, you're going to receive these presents and everything."
-And that's when I realized that it wasn't the real Santa Claus I had on the phone.
+And so obviously, I call, I say nothing and Santa tells me: "Here, thank you, I've registered your list, you're going to receive these gifts and everything."
+And that's when I realized that it wasn't the real Santa on the phone.
 And so I realized that, in reality, Santa didn't exist.
 And that made me...
 I was very sad.

 But they make no effort because it's registered messaging.
 They could at least really pay people to reply and pretend.